 The word nootropics is a general term.
 “Noo” is Greek for brain, and “tropics” is helps.
 In a more general sense, nootropics generally translates to something that helps the brain.

-In the more specific sense of the word, nootropics are supplements that improve our cognitive function, memory, clarity and focus.
+In the more specific sense of the word, nootropics are supplements that support our cognitive function, memory, clarity and focus.

 Specific ingredients on their own can be considered nootropics, as well as the products themselves.
 Their impacts on brain health each vary by the type of nootropic.
-For example, Green Tea Extract is a noteworthy nootropic, used in our Focus Clearli formula.
-It is known to boost focus and overall wellness through its caffeinated and antioxidant properties.
+For example, Green Tea Extract is a noteworthy nootropic, known to boost focus and overall wellness through its caffeinated and antioxidant properties.
 Other nootropics, like Passion Flower Extract and Melatonin, have relaxing properties and are useful in promoting a natural sleep cycle.

 One specific class of nootropics are adaptogens.
 Adaptogens are herbs that adapt to whatever is causing stress to the body, helping maintain the natural balance in the body and the brain.

-Adaptogens are rooted in Chinese and Ayurvedic medicine, being used for thousands of years.
-They can either have relaxing or energizing properties -- for example, Ashwagandha (used in Sleep Peacefulli) encourages calming responses, while Ginseng helps awaken the senses and boosts concentration levels (which is why we use it in Focus Clearli).
+Adaptogens are rooted in Chinese and Ayurvedic traditional herbalisms, being used for thousands of years.
+They can either have relaxing or energizing properties -- for example, Ashwagandha encourages calming responses, while Ginseng helps awaken the senses and boosts concentration levels.